-The sceptical among you are probably thinking yeah but that’s because its your favourite and this biases people toward them … and maybe this is a factor… but usually when a parent asks for a stretchy I simply pass them a pile of 4 or 5 different brands and almost always the parent in question runs their hands over each and pulls out the Hana.
+The sceptical among you are probably thinking yeah but that’s because it’s one of your favourites and this biases people toward them … and maybe this is a factor… but usually when a parent asks for a stretchy I simply pass them a pile of 4 or 5 different brands and almost always the parent in question runs their hands over each and pulls out the Hana.
 That’s because the Hana is sumptuously soft and light.
 It stands out to parents because unlike the majority of stretchy wraps which are made from cotton, the Hana wrap is made predominately from Bamboo (68% Bamboo, 28% Organic Cotton and 4% Elastane to be precise).

 Bamboo is a thermo-regulating material so it feels light and cool in summer but will still keep you warm in winter.
 Parents are often understandably worried about babies (and themselves!) overheating in the 3 layers of material in a stretchy carry, so choosing a lightweight wrap such as the Hana can be a really help prevent everyone getting too hot whatever the season.
 Bamboo also has natural anti-microbial properties and is machine washable so absolutely no need to worry about the inevitable poo-plosions or baby sick.

 I originally reviewed the Moby Aria shortly after it came out in May 2015.
 I have included that review below, and as you will see I really liked it.
 But a year and a bit later as a library carrier, the Moby Aria has not weathered well at all.
 While I still really like many features, and still often show it to parents, it is clearly not as well made or robust as the other carriers I have in the library.
-Within a few months I found that the plastic runners for the chest strap where starting to escape (somewhat like an errant under wire on a well worn bra) and then the chest straps themselves started coming off these runners.
+Within a few months I found that the plastic runners for the chest strap where starting to escape (somewhat like an errant underwire on a well worn bra) and then the chest straps themselves started coming off these runners.
 While it is possible to get these back on, its pretty tricky to do and normally something I have to ask David or someone else more dexterous than I to help me with!
 A couple of washes later and the carrier was already starting to fade in places.

-Then just last week while on what was only its 3rd or 4th hire, one of the seat dart seams ripped (pictured).
+Then just last week while on what was only its 4th hire, one of the seat dart seams ripped (pictured).
 While this isn’t a weight bearing seam and doesn’t affect the overall safety of the carrier it is a pretty unsightly.
 As you can see, its happened because a popper has been placed over this seam without adding any reinforcement to the seam at all.
 I sometimes make clothes for fun, and while I am distinctly a sewing novice… even I know this isn’t a great idea if you want something to last.
-Hence after only 15 months my Moby Aria is looking distinctly worse for wear,and is sadly no longer under warranty.
+Hence after only 15 months, and only 4 hires my Moby Aria is looking distinctly worse for wear,and is sadly no longer under warranty.
 Considering this carrier markets itself as being birth – 36 months it seems a shame that it doesn’t last anywhere near that long.
 In comparison I have seen 10 year old Manducas that have happily carried all of 1 family’s 3 children and are still going strong now in the hands of a new parent.
 While I do think Manducas are exceptional in terms of their longevity and workmanship, my experience is the vast majority of buckle carriers will last well for at least 2 children – which I very much doubt the Moby Aria would be able to do.